kwonus/Quelle-Obsolete/Quelle.md

 The Quelle specification defines a declarative syntax for specifying search criteria using the *find* verb.
 Quelle also defines additional verbs to round out its syntax as a simple straightforward means to interact with custom applications where searching text is the fundamental problem at hand.
 As mentioned earlier, AV Text Ministries provides a reference implementation.
 This implementation is written in C# and runs on most operating systems (e.g. Windows, Mac, Linux, iOS, Android, etc).
 As source code is provided, it can be seamlessly extended by application programmers.

-Quelle Syntax comprises a standard set of eleven(1) verbs.
+Quelle Syntax comprises a standard set of twelve (12) verbs.
 Each verb corresponds to a basic operation:

 - find
 - print
 - set
 - get
 - clear
+- define
 - expand
 - remove
-- reset
+- help
 - backup
 - restore
 - exit

 The verbs listed above are for the English flavor of Quelle.
 As Quelle is an open and extensible standard, verbs for other languages can be defined without altering the overall syntax structure of the HMI.
 The remainder of this document describes Version 1.0 of the Quelle-HMI specification.

 In Quelle terminology, a statement is made up of segments.
 Each segment has a single verb.
-While there are eleven verbs, there are only five distinct types of segments:
+While there are twelve verbs, there are only five distinct types of segments:

 1. SEARCH segment
    - find